lrodrin/epi_predict/INSTALL.md

 ### Configure the Project

 Before running the project, you need to ensure that the necessary datasets are available.
 These datasets are stored in a private Google Drive folder accessible at [this link](https://drive.google.com/drive/folders/1PQ_0qZRyXoPgn_hAAbbpCNcjmfXLsH69?usp=sharing).
-Permission to access the folder must be requested from [jpujadasmo@uoc.edu](mailto:jpujadasmo@uoc.edu).
+Permission to access the folder must be requested from [jpujadasmo@uoc.edu](mailto:jpujadasmo@uoc.edu) or [mvalls@ced.uab.es](mailto:mvalls@ced.uab.es).

 Once you have access to the datasets, follow these steps: